 Kindergarten Readiness I (ages 3-4):

 Kindergarten Readiness II (ages 4-5): This class is held Monday/Wednesday/Friday from 9:00 am-12:00 pm, and is for children who turn age 4 by December 1st of the current school year.
 This class focuses on learning the skills necessary for entering Kindergarten, while improving communication, play, problem solving, and socialization skills.
 Your child will have the opportunity to learn pre-math and pre-literacy skills.
 He or she will also learn to follow classroom routines and directions, to participate verbally in a large group setting, and to play cooperatively with peers.
-Drop-in classes are available for children ages 3-5 on Tuesdays and Thursdays.

 Curriculum: Our curriculum and lesson plans are designed based on the Common Core Standards as well as our professional knowledge and experiences.
 We take into consideration recent research, typical development, and the IFSP or IEP of any child with special needs.
 Lesson plans are tailored to the individual needs of the children in the learning group to the greatest degree possible.
 Our Kindergarten Readiness Learning Groups participate in 30 minutes of German instruction once monthly.